julien-boudry/Condorcet/README.md

   - Better cache system to prevent any full computing of the Pairwise on new vote / remove vote
   - Ability to add Candidate on Vote
   - Improve & test Ranked pair implementation *(help needed!)*
+  - In future results could be provided as an object rather than an array.
+Will be fun.
   - **Looking for testers!**
+  - **Research reference librarians!!**

 ---------------------------------------
 ## How to use it?

+_I have undertaken and continues to undertake efforts to reform and improve the documentation.
+Thereof is not yet satisfactory plainement nor perfectly updated.
+Your help is welcome!
+Consider reading the functional examples that are very explicit, test your even the entire function package, and especially to ask questions!_

 ### Condorcet Wiki Manual